 Can my daughter leave the Boarding House early to catch a flight home?

-You must arrange any holidays or flights home in advance to make sure that your daughter will not miss any classes at the start or end of term.
+Holidays or flights home must be arranged well in advance to make sure that the student will not miss any classes at the start or end of term.
 This may mean flying home the day after school finishes, in which case, the parent or guardian is responsible for arranging transport to and from the airport and for accommodation if the Boarding House is closed.

 Why does my daughter need a guardian when she lives in the Boarding House?

 All students who are not living with one or both parents are required to have a Melbourne-based guardian appointed by their parents before a place is offered.
 We can provide details of professional guardian companies for you to contact, if you do not have a suitable person in mind.

 Guardians must meet specific criteria and agree to particular responsibilities prior to being accepted.
 Full details will be provided during the enrolment process.

 Does my guardian need to have a valid WWCC?

 The Australian Government requires that all guardians possess a current Working with Children Check (WWCC) card.
 If you do not have a valid WWCC, you can complete an application online at: http://www.justice.vic.gov.au/workingwithchildren then finalise your application at a participating Australia Post retail outlet, by presenting your Application summary, proof of identity documents and a passport quality photo.

 If the guardian is closely related to the student, they will not need a WWCC.
 Closely related to a child means: parent, including de facto or step-parent; mother- or father-in-law; grandparent; aunt or uncle; brother, sister, half- or step-sibling, or brother-or sister-in-law; spouse or domestic partner.